ibm-cloud-docs/openwhisk/prep.md

   ```
   {: codeblock}

-2. Create a .zip archive with the contents of the directory:
+2. Create a .zip archive with the contents of the directory.

   ```bash
   zip ../action-src.zip -r *